-How can one evaluate whether a digital communication system is effective?
-How do we test whether a system is user-friendly or not?
-And how does one communicate the results of evaluations and usability tests to corporate managers and system designers in ways that help them to accept your conclusions and inspire them to address the problems identified?
+How do we decide whether an interactive communication system is well designed or not?
+What kinds of data can we collect to help us make this assessment?
+And how do we communicate the results of evaluations and usability tests to corporate managers and system designers in ways that help them to accept the conclusions and address the problems identified?

-The goal of this class is to help you develop the necessary skills to evaluate existing communication systems, diagnose shortcomings in design, and persuasively suggest improvements to a variety of audiences.
+The goal of this class is to help you develop the skills you need to evaluate interactive communication systems, diagnose shortcomings in design, and persuasively suggest improvements to a variety of audiences.
 One of the primary tools for evaluating these systems is offered by a scientific approach based on quantitative and qualitative research.
-You will be trained to use a variety of research methods to inform your conclusions about what users need and whether a system is well designed.
+In this class you will learn to use a variety of research methods to inform your conclusions about what users need and whether a system is well designed.

-In this course, we will cover some basics that you may have learned about in other methods classes-having a foundation in social science methodology is vital to being a good communication-system evaluator.
-However, the majority of the class will be spent examining methodologies that are unique to usability testing.
+We will cover some basics that you might learn about in any research methods class-having a foundation in social science methodology is vital to being a good interactive technology evaluator.
+However, the majority of the class will be spent examining methodologies that are unique to evaluation and usability testing.